rgupta47/descriptive-statistics/README.md

 # descriptive-statistics

+# Enterprise Application Development

-Technology used: Java, JDBC, JSP, JSF
+# Technology used: Java, JDBC, JSP, JSF

 * Application makes the database connection from mutliplte types like mysql, rdbms or oracle accordign to input.
 * It can run queries and delete or create tables in database schema.